CC Investors Have Opportunity to Lead The Chemours Company Securities Fraud Lawsuit

-BENSALEM, Pa., April 23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Chemours Company ("Chemours" or the "Company") (NYSE: CC).
+LOS ANGELES, April 26, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Chemours Company ("Chemours" or the "Company") (NYSE: CC).

 Class Period: February 10, 2023 – February 28, 2024